-The most recent randomised controlled trial of IMT with patients who have asthma (Duruturk, Acar, & Dogrul, 2018) concluded:
+The most recent randomized controlled trial of IMT with patients who have asthma (Duruturk, Acar, & Dogrul, 2018) concluded:

 “These findings suggest that IMT may be an effective modality to enhance respiratory muscle strength, exercise capacity, quality of life, daily living activities, reduced perception of dyspnea, and fatigue in asthmatic patients”.